 One of the first critical questions before deciding to start your own business is, of course, do you have enough cash?
-Sounds like an obvious point, however running out of money is the number one reason your business could fail.
+That sounds like an obvious point, however running out of money is the number one reason your business could fail.
 Of the vast number of small businesses that fail each year in the US, nearly half (47%) of entrepreneurs state a lack of funding, cash on hand, or working capital was to blame in 2022 according to CNBC.

 Understand the total amounts of cash you will need, and calculate your startup costs.
-There can be a misconception that the cash needed for the startup is only the initial build out of the office, business supplies, and advertising.
-It can be incorrectly assumed that future sales will be able to pay for the future liabilities.
+There can be a misconception that the cash needed for the startup is only for the initial build-out of the office, business supplies, and advertising.
+It can be incorrectly assumed that future sales will be able to pay for future liabilities.
 Typically the startup capital is only the beginning of the true, total cash requirements.
-The heaviest cost burdens will likely be the recurring monthly costs like rent, salary, and employee health insurance that cause losses during your start up phase and slow seasonal periods.
+The heaviest cost burdens will likely be the recurring monthly costs like rent, salary, and employee health insurance that cause losses during your start-up phase and slow seasonal periods.
 To manage this you'll need to have answers to some critical questions including what is your cash "burn rate?” i.e. how much money you will lose each month until revenue exceeds costs and the losses stop.
-Ideally you should have 12 to 24 months of emergency cash on hand to cover the burn rate.
+Ideally, you should have 12 to 24 months of emergency cash on hand to cover the burn rate.